Abstract commensurability and the Gupta--Sidki group: Definitions and preliminaries

 We can now introduce the family of Gupta--Sidki $p$-groups.
 Let $p>2$ be a prime and let $T$ be the $p$-regular rooted tree.
 The \emph{Gupta--Sidki $p$-group} $G=\langle a , b \rangle$ is the subgroup of $\Aut T$ generated by two automorphisms $a$ and $b$.
 The automorphism $a$ cyclically permutes the first layer as $(1\; 2\; \ldots\; p)$.
 The element $b=(a,a^{-1},1,\ldots,1,b)$ is recursively defined by its action on subtrees rooted at the first layer: it acts on $T_0$ as $a$ acts on $T$, as $a^{-1}$ on $T_1$, as $b$ on $T_{p-1}$ and trivially on the other subtrees.
 The figure below shows the action of $b$ on $T$ for $p=3$:

 We establish some preliminary results and properties of the Gupta--Sidki $p$-groups that will be useful later on. \\

-\textbf{Notation.} From now on, $G$ will usually denote the Gupta--Sidki $p$-group unless otherwise stated, and we will omit the subscript in $\St_G(n)$, $\St_G(v)$.
-The derived subgroup of $G$ will be denoted by $G'$ and the direct product of $i$ copies of $G$ will be written $G^{(\times i)}$. \\
+\textbf{Notation.} From now on, $G$ will usually denote the Gupta--Sidki $p$-group unless otherwise stated, and we may omit the subscript in $\St_G(n)$, $\St_G(v)$.
+The derived subgroup of $G$ will be denoted by $G'$ and the direct product of $i$ copies of $G$ by $G^{(\times i)}$. \\

 It is immediate from the definition of $G$ as a subgroup of $\Aut T$ that $G$ is residually finite (as $\bigcap_{n=1}^{\infty}\St_G(n)=1$).
-Gupta and Sidki already proved that $G$ is \emph{just infinite}, that is, $G$ is infinite but all its proper quotients are finite (\cite{GS_embeddingpgroups}).
+It follows from \cite{GS_embeddingpgroups} that $G$ is \emph{just infinite}; that is, $G$ is infinite but all its proper quotients are finite.

 For $i=1,\ldots,p-1$, we write